 Oslo – Norway

-This Winter Wonderland fair in Spikersuppa in Oslo will be smaller than usual but plans to bring just as much Christmas cheer.
+This Winter Wonderland fair in Spikersuppa in Oslo will be bringing the Christmas cheer this season.
 From handmade trinkets to delicious grills, bonfires, ice rinks and massive LED light installations, this market looks the part completely, and may very well be blanketed in a soft layer of snow, come December.